SAP-samples/multi-cloud-html5-apps-samples/managed-html5-runtime-basic-mta/readme.md

 ## Description

-This is an example of an HTML5 app that is accessed by a managed application router and is integrated into the SAP Launchpad service.
+This is an example of an HTML5 app that is accessed by a managed application router and is integrated into the SAP Build Work Zone, standard edition (formerly SAP Launchpad service).
 During the build process (`mbt build`), the  app is compressed into a zip file.
 During the deployment (`cf deploy`), the HTML5 app is pushed to the HTML5 Application Repository and uses the Authentication & Authorization service (XSUAA service) and the destination service.

 ## Download and Deployment
 1. Subscribe to the [SAP Launchpad service](https://developers.sap.com/tutorials/cp-portal-cloud-foundry-getting-started.html) if you haven't done so before.